thuthao9198/credit-card-demo/README.md

 ## Dataset Information
 Link: [https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients/](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients/)

+This project wouldn't have been possible without this dataset.

 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in _Taiwan from April 2005 to September 2005_.

 ## Technical Aspect